 Such accreditations might include the likes of: the National House Building Council (NHBC), the Federation of Master Builders (FMB) and the National Federation of Building Contractors (NFBC), while qualifications may range from Diplomas, City & Guilds and NVQ's from industry specialists like the Chartered Institute of Building (CIOB).
 Every person who works on your repointing project is also required to be signed up to the Construction Skills Certification Scheme and be prepared to confirm their ability and skills by showing an appropriate CSCS card.

-Tuck Pointing St Ives
+Tuckpointing St Ives

-Colour Matching Mortar
+Mortar Colour Matching

 Ask Friends and Family